ChristianAlessandri/yoursounds/README.md

 A modern React app for playing **white noise** and ambient sounds to help you focus, relax, or sleep.

-## Features

-- 🔁 Looping ambient sounds like rain, forest, wind, and more
-- 🔊 Click to play/pause audio with smooth transitions
-- 🎛️ Volume control

 ## Use Cases

 - Improve concentration while working or studying